FIWARE/tutorials.Step-by-Step/docs/historic-context-nifi.md

 (2 rows)
 ```

-As a result of the subscription of Cygnus to Orion Context Broker, a new schema
+As a result of the subscription of Draco to Orion Context Broker, a new schema
 has been created called `openiot`.
 The name of the schema matches the
 `fiware-service` header - therefore `openiot` holds the historic context of the
 IoT devices.